- Which companies offer the cheapest non-owner car insurance in Iowa?

 Average cost of non-owner car insurance in Iowa

-The average cost of non-owner car insurance in Iowa is $153, but your rate may differ depending on your driving record, age and the coverage you choose.
+The average cost of non-owner car insurance in Iowa is $153, but your rate will vary based on:

 Non-owner car insurance in Iowa by age and gender

-Below are the average Iowa rates for non-owner car insurance based on age and gender.
+Below are the average non-owner car insurance rates in Iowa by age and gender.

 | Age group | Female | Male |